Here are our favorite Christmas gifts for pre-school kids (ages 3-5ish). These are the ones we think will survive past

 National Geographic Little Kids magazine subscription — I like National Geographic because there are quizzes and projects to do to enhance children’s knowledge of the animals.
-Or as a reader suggested, Ranger Rick Jr.
+Or as a reader suggested, Highlights High Five or Ranger Rick Jr.

 Workbooks — Kids are learning to draw, write, use scissors and more.
 Why not add some fun with these great workbooks?

 Balance bike — Perfect way to learn to ride a bike (WAY better than training wheels).
 Seriously, balance bikes actually teach your kids to ride a bike.
 They learn to balance on their own right out of the gate and the transition is easier once switches to a 2-wheeler.

 My Little Sandbox — Winner of the Creative Child magazine creative Toy Award.
 These are so fun for kids over four.
 My kids have loved, loved, loved their sandboxes.
 They are portable, stay dry, and don’t attract stray cats.

 The KidKraft Uptown Espresso Kitchen is awesome and you don’t need to assemble it!
 My recommendation is to NOT buy that one.
 Not only is the wood option more sturdy, it has a higher resale value on Craigslist.